dart-archive/www.dartlang.org/src/site/_includes/language-tour/functions/index.markdown

 }
 {% endpretty_code %}

-Omitting the optional parameters, you can see how the default values is used:
+Omitting the optional parameters, you can see how the default values are used:

 {% pretty_code dart 0 %}
 assert(say("Bob", "Howdy") == 'Bob says Howdy with a carrier pigeon');